viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 Navigate to the directory where you want to store your code.
 Paste this code sample into a new file named <file>play-songs.go</file>, and save it.

-For example, run the following commands on your Macbok to create and open the file:
+For example, run the following commands on your Macbook to create and open the file:

 ``` shell
 cd <insert-path-to>/<my-bedtime-songs-bot-directory>